 Although most children will be admitted to the school within their own age group, requests from parents for school places outside their normal age group will be considered carefully e.g. for those who have missed education due to ill health.
 Each case will be considered on its own merits and circumstances.
-However, such admissions will not normally be agreed without a consensus that to do so would be in the pupil's interests.
+However, such admissions will not normally be agreed without a consensus between the parents, the school, the LA and any relevant professionals asked for their opinion by the Governing Body that it is in the best interests of the child.
 It is recommended that parents discuss their wishes with the Headteacher in advance of applying for a place.
-The Governors may ask relevant professionals for their opinion on the case.
 It should be noted that if a place in the requested age group is refused, but one in the normal age group is offered, then there is no right of appeal.